 Bayer Center - Classes & Events

-At the Bayer Center, our approach to education is to stay on top of what's happening in the sector, plan for what's going to happen, listen to you, and offer the ever-adapting menu of classes you see here on our website.
+At the Bayer Center, our approach to education is to stay on top of what's happening in the sector, plan for the future, listen to you, and offer the ever-adapting menu of classes you see here.

 Our approach to thought leadership is to leverage our role as a Robert Morris University center and listen to you through conversations and community gatherings to bring together the best thinking on how our sector can most effectively enhance our community.